On two-dimensional Dirac operators with critical delta-shell interactions: Introduction and main results

-In this paper we prove that the nature of the spectral point \eqref{eq:z} can change, depending on the geometry of the curve.
+In this paper we prove that the nature of the spectral point \eqref{eq:z} for 2D Dirac operators with critical $\delta$-shell interactions can change, depending on the geometry of the curve.
 To this aim, we consider two case studies, namely, a straight line and a circle of radius $R>0$.
 The paper is organized as follows.

 In \cref{thm:mainline} and \cref{cor:eigline} we provide further qualitative and quantitative insight into the eigenfunctions when $\Sigma$ is a straight line, thereby extending the analysis in \cite{BHT23}.
 We then show in \cref{thm:maincirc} that, when $\Sigma$ is a circle, the point $\zet$ defined in \eqref{eq:z} is not itself an eigenvalue, but rather an accumulation point for a double sequence of eigenvalues in $(-m,m)\,\setminus\,\{-\tau m/\eta\}$, converging to $\zet$ both from the left and from the right.
 We also compute explicitly the associated normalized eigenfunctions.
 In \cref{cor:asef}, we examine the asymptotic behavior of the eigenvalues and eigenfunctions as the total angular momentum increases.
 Our results suggest that the observed features may be universal for singular interactions supported on closed curves (see \cref{rmk:universal}).
 Along the way, we outline three conjectures that we leave open for future investigations.